1. It's a natural anti-inflammatory

 2. It improves brain function and helps prevent Alzheimer's

-Brain-Derived Neurotrophic Factor (BDNF) is a type of growth hormone in the brain that improves brain function.
+In addition, Brain-Derived Neurotrophic Factor (BDNF) is a type of growth hormone in the brain that improves brain function.
 Decreased levels of BDNF have been linked to brain diseases like Alzheimer's, therefore turmeric consumption helps boost levels of BDNF, in turn boosting brain function.

 3. It lowers your risk of heart disease